sachiniyer/meal-finder/INFO.md

     assistant -- "fetch_chat_data()" --> mongodb
 ```

-*I was prefilling the domain originally, but in an edge case, the assistant prefilled the domain from a yelp review for me.
+*For `search_website`: I was prefilling the domain originally, but in an edge case, the assistant prefilled the domain from a yelp review for me.
 I think performance may actually be better if I let the assistant choose the domain

 # Q/A